audrow/yatm/README.md

       - name: Check 3
 ```

 Requirements also support instructions for the tester to try and for what they should expect.
-If you have a try entry, you must have an expect entry.
+You can have a try statement without an expect statement, but you cannot have an expect statement without a try statement.

 ```yaml
 requirements: